310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Tetora worried %}
 N-No one is saying anything bad about you, Midori-kun!
-If anything, *I'm* the idiot!
+If anything, *I’m* the idiot!
 {% endbubble %}

 {% bubble Kuro %}